 What about security risks and hacking?
-Venmo was hacked just last year and does not — I repeat, does not — offer buyer or seller protection.
+At least one Venmo account was compromised last year and the company does not — I repeat, does not — offer buyer or seller protection.
 Zelle users have also been scammed, according to consumers who were defrauded and interviewed by Tech Crunch.
 And app makers Venmo and Zelle insist these should only be used by “friends and family,” as per the user agreement.

 “People either use these apps or they don’t — which leads me to believe that most people don’t know how these services are making money, they don’t care where their money is going, or if they aren’t using the services because they don’t trust the security system,” said Schram, who in addition to studying full-time, waitressing, and working as an intern at the CFA Society of Philadelphia is looking for a job in finance.

 Now, to fees: Cash App personal payments are free; business payments cost 2.75 percent (paid by the recipient); standard deposits between one to three days are free, while instant deposits cost between 1 percent and 1.5 percent.
 It’s a tidy profit for these payment app companies.